 The members of the company opened up on the Japanese with everything they had.
 There were flashes of light, screaming, and the sound of the wounded crying for help.
 When A Company ceased firing, they had completely wiped out the bicycle battalion.

 As American forces approached the Philippines, the Japanese began sending large numbers of POWs to other parts of the empire.
-In early October, he was sent to Manila for shipment.
-When Thomas's group of POWs arrived at the Port Area of Manila on October 10, 1944, they were boarded onto the Arisan Maru.
-They had been scheduled to be boarded onto the Hokusan Maru, but since one of the POW groups, in his detachment, had not arrived on time and the ship was ready to sail, the Japanese switched the POW groups and the Hokusen Maru sailed.
+In early October, he was sent to Manila for shipment to Japan.
+When Thomas' group of POWs arrived at the Port Area of Manila, on October 10, 1944, they were boarded onto the Arisan Maru.
+The POWs had been scheduled to be boarded onto the Hokusan Maru, but since one of the POW groups, in his detachment, had not arrived on time, and the ship was ready to sail, the Japanese switched the POW groups and the Hokusen Maru sailed.

-Thomas's POW group was crammed into the first hold of the ship.
+Thomas' POW group was crammed into the first hold of the ship.
 They were packed in so tightly that they could not move.
 Those who used the wooden bunks along the hull found that once they laid down, the bunks were so close together that they could not sit up in them.
-Five men died in the first twenty-four hours.
+Five men died in the hold in the first twenty-four hours.

-On October 10, 1944, the ship sailed but instead of heading toward Formosa it headed south to Palawan Island.
+On October 10, 1944, the ship sailed.
+Instead of heading toward Formosa, it headed south to Palawan Island.
 There, the ship dropped anchor in a cove.
 This was done to avoid American planes.
 While it was there, the Port of Manila were bombed by American planes.

 It was during this time that the POWs figured out how to turn the hold's ventilation fans by wiring them into the ship's lighting system.
 Although the Japanese had removed the lights, they had not turned off the power.
 For two days conditions in the hold improved because the POWs had fresh air.
 When the Japanese discovered what the POWs had done, they cut the power to the hold.